org-KatharOS/KatharOs-Webiste/README.md

-# KatharOs Website
+# KatharOS Website

-A modern, responsive website for KatharOs - a secure disk wiping solution with military-grade encryption and advanced algorithms.
+A modern, responsive website for KatharOS - a secure disk wiping solution with military-grade encryption and advanced algorithms.

 ## 🚀 Features